 Astronomers intently watched Tau Boötis for more magnetic turnovers, and it appears this star undergoes magnetic reversals in periods of about two years.
 They’re hoping Tau Boötis will enable them to understand how magnetic engines drive stars, including our sun.

-Tau Bootis is faintly visible in a dark country sky.
+Tau Boötis is faintly visible in a dark country sky.
 Look eastward on these April evenings for the blazing yellow-orange star Arcturus, the brightest in your eastern sky.
 To verify that you’re looking at Arcturus, look for the Big Dipper up high in your northern sky.
-Follow the arc of the Big Dipper handle to Arcturus.
-Extend the arc even farther to find the red planet Mars, which is even brighter than Arcturus.
+Follow the arc of the Big Dipper’s handle to Arcturus.

-You’ll need a dark country sky and a moon-free night to see Tau Bootis with the unaided eye.
+You’ll need a dark country sky and a moon-free night to see Tau Boötis with the unaided eye.
 This star is nearly 70 times fainter than Arcturus.
-On spring evenings, the star Muphrid shines to the upper right of Arcturus, and Tau Bootis lodges to the upper right of Muphrid.
+On these northern spring evenings, the star Muphrid shines to the upper right of Arcturus, and Tau Boötis lodges to the upper right of Muphrid.

 The Tau Boötis is interesting for another reason.
 It harbors a planet that’s several times the mass of Jupiter and has an orbital period of only three and one-third days.

 In 2014, astronomers found water vapor in this planet’s atmosphere.
 They’re hoping this star and its planet can shed some light on the relationship between stellar magnetic cycles and planetary climate.